Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 The image quality you’ll find in the Canon PowerShot G7 X Mark II – thanks to its large 1-inch image sensor – is impossible for a smartphone camera or most point-and-shoot cameras to match.
 Even though the G7 X has some advanced modes, it works great in fully automatic mode.
 It has an articulated, touch screen display, and its pop-up flash unit gives it strong low light performance.
 It does carry a pretty high price tag versus other point and shoots, and its small 4.2X optical zoom lens is another drawback, but its image quality makes up for its problems.

 The PowerShot G7 X Mark II has 20.1 megapixels of resolution, which helps to explain this model’s great image quality.
-Its performance speeds are strong, as you will notice almost no shutter lag and you can shoot full resolution images at up to 6.5 frames per second.
-Plus, it’s exhilarating performance and speed is combined with a smart compact design.
+Its performance speeds are strong, as you will notice almost no shutter lag and you can shoot full-resolution images at up to 6.5 frames per second.
+Plus, its exhilarating performance and speed are combined with a smart compact design.
 This compact camera is ideal for travel, events, or anywhere on the go.
 For even greater image quality, you can shoot in the RAW image format, which is great to find in a camera that’s so easy to use.
-All of these features give the Canon G7 X Mark II some of the best low light image quality you’ll find in a point and shoot camera.
+All of these features give the Canon G7 X Mark II some of the best low-light image quality you’ll find in a point-and-shoot camera.
 As good as it is, it is not the best underwater camera, so get the right model for water adventuring.

 View on Amazon – $649.00